elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Synced the default prometheus interval with the grafana dashboards and datasources
 - Use FQDN for Grafana to Dex communication
 - Ensure Gatekeeper constraints cannot be circumvented by unavailability
+- Install Gatekeeper metrics in the service cluster

 ### Updated